ethanajohnston/PowerLoggerPCB_Hackaday/README.md

 ## Changes:
 - Disabled Wifi and Time Server.
 (This is usually not needed but can easily be uncommented back in.
 By default was programmed to wait until wifi is connected before doing anything else which I found annoying.)
-- Better deboucing and button responsiveness.
+- Better debouncing and button responsiveness.
 - Very fast loading time.
 - Changed INA3221 lib and source code functions to provide info in the advertised units.
-- I have a 50Ohm shunt on Ch1, 33.33Ohm on Ch2 and 100Ohm shunt on ch3.
-I will likely change all channels to 33.33Ohm so it can measure up to 4.9A.
-With the default 100Ohm shunt, the max measurable current per channel is 1.628A.
+- I have a 50mOhm shunt on Ch1, 33.33mOhm on Ch2 and 100mOhm shunt on ch3.
+I will likely change all channels to 33.33mOhm so it can measure up to 4.9A.
+With the default 100Omhm shunt, the max measurable current per channel is 1.628A.
 - Fixed bugs with text not being cleared when changing between some screens.

 ## Changing Shunt Resistor Value: